 Doing your bit for society, or advancing your legal skills – whichever way you look at it, pro bono does a world of good.

 IT'S SHORT for 'pro bono publico', which, you won't need telling, means 'for the public good'.
 Pro bono is essentially voluntary work carried out by legal professionals – drawing on their legal nous to help out those who couldn't otherwise afford legal advice.
-The work offers up limitless opportunities, from advising struggling artists on the technicalities of IP law, to helping draw up new legal constitutions for war-torn African states.
+The work offers up limitless opportunities, from advising struggling artists on the technicalities of IP law, to helping refugees fleeing war-torn countries settle in the US.

 Why do firms do it?